MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Streaming-Data.md

   <li> Hopping Window </li>
   <li>Sliding Window </li>
   <li>Session Window </li>
-  <li>Tumbling Window </li>
 </ul>

+<b> Tumbling Window: are a series of fixed-sized, non-overlapping and contiguous time intervals. </b>

 <pre> SELECT COUNT()
 FROM input
 GROUP BY TumblingWindow(second,5)
 </pre>

-<p> Hopping Window: Similar to a tumbling window, the size of the window is fixed.
+<b> Hopping Window: Similar to a tumbling window, the size of the window is fixed.
 The difference is that the
-windows are overlapping.
+windows are overlapping. </b>

 <pre>
 SELECT COUNT()